git/git.github.io/rev_news/drafts/edition-24.md

 	independently of what the author intended.
 	A longer discussion arose around this subject; Stefan Beller mentioned that a similar problem appeared in the Linux Kernel world (especially on the Intel side).
-	Johannes emphazied his willingness to establish tools which help to improve the situation.
+	Johannes emphazised his willingness to establish tools which help to improve the situation.
 	It was mentioned that code/commit notes should point to mailing list where appropriate.

 	* Carlos Martín Nieto presented the state of the references